-A native Italian with global culinary influences, acclaimed chef Riccardo Canella has just been appointed Executive Chef of Cipriani, a Belmond hotel in Venice.
+A native Italian with global culinary influences, acclaimed chef Riccardo Canella has just been appointed Executive Chef of Hotel Cipriani, a Belmond Hotel in Venice.
 From his plans to boost local Lagoon traditions to his own cooking philosophy, discover what’s in store for this new Venice partnership.

 Riccardo began his career at a young age, working alongside gastronomic gurus such as

 Gualtiero Marchesi and Massimiliano Alajmo.
 These masters impressed on him the need to

 pay dutiful attention to raw produce, unearthing the true essence of ingredients.
 During his seven years working for René Redzepi at Noma, he spent three years in the test

 kitchen.
 As such, he was part of the creative beating heart of a place that, time and again, has been named the World’s Best Restaurant.